karrot-dev/yunity.org/user/pages/08.events/2017-09-13-neuried-hackweek/item.md

 ## When and where?

-The **Foodsaving worldwide summer camp & hackweek** will take place from _2017-09-13 to 2017-09-20_ in [_Neuried, Markt Indersdorf_](https://goo.gl/maps/Wn8j7sND18J2)
+The **Foodsaving worldwide summer camp & hackweek** will take place from _2017-09-13 to 2017-09-24_ in [_Neuried, Markt Indersdorf_](https://goo.gl/maps/Wn8j7sND18J2)

 ![](garden1.jpg)

+## What is the schedule?

+There is no fixed schedule, but expect a focused work period for 6 hours per day (except for the first and the last day).

 ## So how will we...

-Some considerations on how life will be during that week.
+Some thoughts on how life will be during that week.
+Some of it might only be relevant if we will be a lot of people though.

 ### ... eat?